 In 1976, nearly five hundred years after St. Catherine's passing, Msgr.
 John Scully, the founding pastor of our parish, took up the mantle of her monumental devotions and set a lofty bar for the spiritual objectives of the new church.

 The inspired gifts and dedication of St. Catherine's founding members has left a wonderful legacy.
 A parish hall and campus that has served our devotional needs for many decades.
 However, from a few hundred families, we now serve over 4,000 individuals (with 1,825 families that are active and registered).
 Plus, during the winter time our population swells in the parish and in our parking lots.
 The needs for space and new facilities have grown in tandem with our church's population.
-Construction is now underway to create a permanent church building and added facilities for the many auxiliary activities so vital to our devotions.
-As these mature (through prayer and divine guidance) we will keep our faithful parishioners informed.
+The groundbreaking for the new church building was April 27, 2008.
+It was dedicated on April 17, 2010.

 The Lord has blessed our parish in so many ways.
 May our efforts in the years to come continue to teach and uphold the spiritual dedication and reverence to the human experience expressed in the life of St. Catherine of Siena.